powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 #### OnInstant

-By default, if no additional information is given, the remedial action is imported with an **onInstant usage rule** and an **AVAILABLE usage method**.
+By default, if no additional information is given, the remedial action is imported with an **onInstant usage rule**.

 #### OnContingencyState

-If the remedial action is linked to a contingency, its usage method is no longer onInstant and is now **onContingencyState**.
+If the remedial action is linked to a contingency, its usage rule is no longer onInstant and is now **onContingencyState**.
 This link is created with a `ContingencyWithRemedialAction` object that bounds together the remedial action and the contingency.
-The usage method will be `AVAILABLE` is the remedial action is a CRA and `FORCED` if it is an automaton.

 ```xml
 <!-- RA Profile -->